 State and local tax and regulatory exemptions for new small businesses.
 Exempts new small businesses from (i) payment of unemployment, sales and use, and local license taxes and (ii) certain registration and reporting requirements with the State Corporation Commission.
 The bill defines an eligible business as any business that has its principal place of business in the Commonwealth, has not been in existence for more than five years, and has fewer than six employees or has paid less than \$5,000 for the purchase or lease of business personal property, including machinery and tools and merchants' capital, since its inception.
-01/17/18 House: Assigned C & L sub: Subcommittee #1 City Position: Oppose HB 473 Virginia Public Procurement Act; use of best value contracting.
-Patron: Reid Summary as introduced:
+02/02/18 House: Subcommittee recommends passing by indefinitely (5-Y 3-N) Notes: City Position: Oppose HB 473 Virginia Public Procurement Act; use of best value contracting.
+Patrons: Reid and Bell, John J.

 Virginia Public Procurement Act; use of best value contracting.
 Authorizes the use of best value contracting by all public bodies.
 The bill sets forth the requirements for any procurement process that uses best value concepts.
-01/07/18 House: Referred to Committee on General Laws City Position: Support HB 493 Stormwater Local Assistance Fund; recipient of grants to use portion to pay administrative costs.
+01/07/18 House: Referred to Committee on General Laws Notes: City Position: Support HB 493 Stormwater Local Assistance Fund; recipient of grants to use portion to pay administrative costs.
 Patron: Hodges Summary as introduced:

 Stormwater Local Assistance Fund; grants; administrative costs.
 Authorizes the recipient of a grant from the Stormwater Local Assistance Fund to use a portion of the grant funds to pay for reasonable administrative costs.
 The bill also allows a grant recipient to count the fair market value of administrative services as an in-kind match for as much as half of the amount of any matching funds required.
-01/15/18 House: Assigned ACNR sub: Subcommittee #3 City Position: Support HB 495 Secrecy of tax information; localities to disclose information to third party contractors.
-Patron: Hodges Summary as introduced:
+01/30/18 House: Subcommittee recommends passing by indefinitely (7-Y 1-N) Notes: City Position: Support HB 495 Secrecy of tax information; local officials to disclose information to nongovernmental entities.
+Patron: Hodges Summary as passed House:

 Secrecy of tax information; authorizes localities to disclose information to third party contractors.
-Authorizes local commissioners of the revenue and treasurers to disclose tax information to nongovernmental entities with which their locality has contracted to provide services that assist it in the administration of refund processing or other services related to the administration of taxes.
+Authorizes local commissioners of the revenue, treasurers, directors of finance, or other similar local officials to disclose tax information to nongovernmental entities with which their locality has contracted to provide services that assist it in the administration of refund processing or other non-audit services related to the administration of taxes.
 The bill prohibits such third party contractors from disclosing the tax information to other parties.
 Under current law, only the Department of Taxation is authorized to disclose tax information to nongovernmental entities with which it has contracted to provide services.
-01/17/18 House: Subcommittee recommends reporting with amendment (9-Y 0-N) City Position: Support HB 510 Handheld personal communications device; prohibition on use while driving.
+02/02/18 House: Read third time and passed House BLOCK VOTE (98-Y 0-N) 02/05/18 Senate: Referred to Committee on Finance Notes: City Position: Support HB 510 Handheld personal communications device; prohibition on use while driving.
 Patron: Mullin Summary as introduced: